Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Care Level Moderate

-Rhodesian Ridgebacks have a very unique look.
-You identify their breed by looking at the stripe of hair that grows down its spine.
-In addition to its unique look, this breed is incredibly calm and quiet.
-It was actually bred to track lions down in Africa, meaning they know how to stay quiet while searching for prey.
+Rhodesian Ridgebacks have quite a unique look.
+You can identify this breed by looking at the stripe of hair that grows down their spine.
+This breed is also incredibly calm and quiet.
+They were bred to track lions down in Africa, meaning they know how to stay silent while searching for prey.

 13. Borzoi